langchain-samples/planner-agent-workshop/README.md

 - User data persists across conversations/threads
 - Distinguishes short-term (checkpointer) vs long-term (store) memory

+### Step 10: Introduction to Deep Agents
+- Introduces `create_deep_agent` from the `deepagents` package
+- Built-in capabilities: planning (write_todos), file system tools, subagents
+- Automatic context management with file eviction and summarization
+- Shows the difference between regular agents and deep agents

+### Step 11: Deep Agents with Subagents
+- Demonstrates built-in subagent capabilities
+- Define specialized subagents with custom tools and prompts
+- Use the `task` tool for delegation and context isolation
+- Compare with manual supervisor pattern (agent_06)

+### Step 12: Deep Agents with Custom Middleware
+- Shows how to add custom middleware to deep agents
+- Deep agents come with TodoListMiddleware, FilesystemMiddleware, and SubAgentMiddleware
+- Add HumanInTheLoopMiddleware via `interrupt_on` parameter
+- Integrate custom middleware like SecurityGuardrailMiddleware

 ## Deployment

 The `langgraph.json` file is configured for deployment to LangSmith.
 The final agent (agent_09_long_term_memory.py) is set as the main graph.